rwtodd/small_programs/sierpinski/README.md

 A [sierpinski triangle][1] is a simple fractal.
 This toy forth program was written in response to [yet another "challenge"][2] on `comp.lang.forth`.

+_Edit: 2015-05-18_: I did a version in scala while learning the language, `sierp.scala`.

 <pre><code>
                                 *
                                * *